 Friendly Locals in Penglipuran Village

-The most remarkable experience visiting this village comes from the hospitality of its residents.
-Visit one of the houses.
-And the family will gladly show the inside of the compound.
+The first thing and remarkable experience visiting the village comes from the local’s hospitality.
+Visit one of the houses, and the family will gladly show the inside of the compound.
 Listen carefully as they introduce Merajan, the family shrine.

-Ask them for a tour of the kitchen.
-Where the traditional firewood-fuel stove is still used.
+Ask them for a tour of the kitchen, where the traditional firewood-fueled stove is still being used.
 Bale is a type of living room where guests are hosted.
-Many villagers have transformed bale into some sort of cafe and souvenir shops.
+Many villagers have transformed bale into some sort of cafe and souvenir shop.

 They sell snacks and beverages, along with local handicrafts.
 Try a local specialty drink called loloh cem-cem.
 A herbal drink made from hog-plum leaves.
-Drink along with the family as they tell visitors about daily life at the village.
+Drink along with the family as they tell visitors about daily life in the village.

 A Night In Penglipuran Village

 The friendliness of this community would make anyone want to stay longer.
 To visitors’ delight, some villagers rent their vacant rooms for guests.
 Facilities are modest.
-But the charm staying here is being a part of a Penglipuran family.
+But the charm of staying here is being a part of a Penglipuran family.
 Even if it’s only for a night or two.
 It’s guaranteed to be an unforgettable experience.

-Penglipuran village closes at 5 pm, but there are more to see after the ticket counter closes.
-The evening is when people going home from work.
-After back from the farm, villagers usually hang out in front of the house to socialize with neighbors.
+Penglipuran village closes at 5 PM.
+But to clarify, there is more to see after the ticket counter closes.
+The evening is when the locals go home from work.
+After back from the farm, villagers usually hang out in front of the house and then socialize with neighbors.

-They share the news.
-Ask each other how they’re doing, or discuss current village issues.
-Until the night is getting late.
+First, They share the news then Ask each other how they’re doing, or discuss current village issues.
+UP Until the night is getting late.
 Do not hesitate to participate.
 The evening rendezvous is how villagers maintain a close-knit bond between themselves.

 The Sacred Bamboo Forest

 Penglipuran Village Opening Hours

 Penglipuran Village opens daily for visitors from 8 AM to 5 PM.
 From Monday to Sunday including on national holidays except on Nyepi day.
-Then again, tourists are welcome to spend a night in a modest guest house or room.
-A nice arrangement from the village people.
+Then again, tourists are welcome to spend a night in a modest room/guest house, arranged by the village people.